Beatusvir/dashboard/README.md

-# dashboard
+# Dashboard
-Dashboard app for application server state using ReactJS
+Dashboard application to monitor server state using ReactJs